braintree/litmus_paper/README.md

 - `Metric::ConstantMetric`: A dummy metric that always reports a constant.
   * weight (0-100)

-- `Metric::CPULoad`: Normalizes CPU load to a value between 0-100 and inverts it, so higher numbers mean less load and lower numbers mean more.
+- `Metric::CPULoad`: Normalizes CPU load to a value between 1-100 and inverts it, so higher numbers mean less load and lower numbers mean more.
 Final health is weighted against other checks by `:weight`.
+The lower bound of 1 ensures that nodes will not leave the cluster solely based on CPU load.
+An example of how allowing 0 can cause problems: If one node has 4 CPUs and a load of 4 with CPU usage weighted at 100, it will report its health as 0, and all traffic will be shifted towards other nodes.
+These nodes in turn hit 100% CPU usage and report 0 health, causing a cascade of exiting nodes that shuts down the service.
-  * weight (0-100)
+  * weight (1-100)

 - `Metric::InternetHealth`: Checks connectivity across a set of hosts and computes a weight based on how many are reachable.
 Helpful if you want to check outbound connectivity through multiple ISPs.
   * weight (0-100)